UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 _nodeInfo_ : `optional [bool]`

- default `True`, wether an extra piece of information is stored with each node.
+ default `True`, if `True` an extra piece of information is stored with each node.
+The extra inforamtion is detemined by _nodeType_.

 _fullInfo_ : `optional [bool]`

- default `False`, wether the original citation string is added to the node as an extra value, the attribute is labeled as fullCite
+ default `False`, if `True` the original citation string is added to the node as an extra value, the attribute is labeled as fullCite

 _weighted_ : `optional [bool]`